 - Content Creator for a start up in Spain

 In order to join these programmes you will need to become a member $49 a year ($59 with partner/friend).
+As a reward for your hard work, you will get free accommodation, laundry and sometimes food depending on the experience you’ve chosen.

 Working in hostels as a cleaner or a receptionist can also offer pay and/or accommodation.
 If you do the morning turn down (changing bedlinen after people check out), you will have the afternoons to go exploring the destination you are in.
 If you like children another way to get money and board is by becoming an au pair.
 This is where you will be a live in nanny for a duration helping out a host family.